-Two brothers and a beer festival: Lethbridge Oktoberfest gears up for fourth year of frothy fun
+Two brothers brew up a festival: Lethbridge Oktoberfest gears up for fourth year of frothy fun

 This event, in its fourth year, was inspired by the success of another local European tradition – the FIFA World Cup soccer party.
 Event producing brothers John and Roy Pogorzelski (aka the Pogo brothers) took the FIFA success as a sign to try the beer festival.